She spoke about the importance of democracy and kindness at Harvard

 She said: "Let’s all recommit to keep doing the work that’s required and make sure that we show that international solidarity so that everyone can celebrate who they are, no matter where in the world they live."

 Over the past two terms, the Government has put in place a range of policies to support Rainbow New Zealanders, from banning conversion therapy to rolling out more funding for specialised mental health services.
 You can read more about this here.

 She fought to close the gender pay gap and put free period products in schools

 Addressing pay inequity for women was something Jacinda campaigned on before we entered Government.
 With the passing of the Equal Pay Amendment Bill in July 2020, she made good on Labour’s campaign promise by making it easier for employees to raise a pay equity claim.

-In May 2020, Jacinda Ardern was doing a live TV interview when a 5.8 earthquake hit the Beehive in Wellington.
+In May 2020, Jacinda Ardern was midway through a live TV interview when a 5.8 earthquake hit the Beehive in Wellington.

 When asked if she was okay to continue with the interview, without flinching, she glanced at the still-wobbling flag stands and coolly said: "I’m good.
 We're just having a bit of an earthquake here."

 Stay in the loop by signing up to our mailing list and following us on Facebook, Instagram, and Twitter.